 In 1999 Gary completed the construction of 16,000 square feet of caves below his redwood winery and tasting room.
 The caves were built both to age Eberle Wines and to create the 100 seat Wild Boar Room for monthly Guest Chef Dinner Series, private events, and public events like the popular Halloween tour.
 Eberle Winery recently won an award for best destination Winery for its unique caves.

 Beginning in the 1980s, Gary has been asked by Royal Viking Cruises to lecture and serve his wines on cruises all over the world.
-To date he has enjoyed 49 cruises, sharing his wines throughout the seven seas.
-In the fall of 2019, Gary will be lecturing on his 50th cruise in eastern Canada.
+In the fall of 2019, he enjoyed his 50th cruise, sharing his wines throughout the seven seas.